crim-ca/classification/README.md

 Since bit fields are often used to store data masks, they can also use optional STAC roles to identify their purpose to clients.

-Following is a simplified example a bitfield scheme for cloud data using 4 bits.
+Following is a simplified example a bit field scheme for cloud data using 4 bits.
 The bits are broken into 3 bit fields.

 ```{.txt}
 3210